-Having said that, you’ll have a higher chance of getting a promotional fare only a few days before the trip.
-But I don’t recommend you taking the risk: the later you buy, the higher the chance of paying more.
+Having said that, you’ll have a higher chance of getting a promotional fare the sooner your get your tickets.
+In other words, the later you buy the higher the chance of paying more.

 Nothing prevents you from buying Renfe train tickets directly at the ticket office of any station.

 However, I don’t recommend you doing this for the following reasons: